 --break-system-packages flag after ‘

 pip install‘ command.

-For example, install the
+For example, force to install the

 speechlight package via command:

 You can EVEN skip this flag, by making it default.
 To do so, run command to create and edit the config file:

 When file opens in terminal, add following lines: